tarang-jain/ResponseSelection/README.md

 ## Approach 2: Fine-tuning of BERT transformer models

 This approach was makes use of the [transformers](https://github.com/huggingface/transformers) library for fine-tuning BERT pre-trained models in PyTorch and is implemented with the objective of producing responses that are predicated on the entire conversation and not just the immediate previous utterance in a conversation.

+To run it from start to end, run bert-as-service in a new terminal.
+Go to the question beam directory `cd BERT_fine_tune`.
+All the flags in run.sh should be set to 1.
+Then run `./run.sh`.
+This will preprocess the corpus and create files of embedding vectors using bert-as-service.
+This is followed by training the neural network.
+The neural network training (bert fine-tuning) script is train.py.
+A GPU is needed to run the training process.After the neural network is trained, one can converse with the system.
+This is done through converse.py.